thisistaimur/intro-fullstack-js-ss20/README.md

 node main.js
 ```

 If everything is properly set in your code, you will see on your Terminal the data values as below.
-The data entries will also appear in mlab - inside the Collection that you used.
+The data entries will also appear in MongoDB Atlas - inside the Collection that you used.

 ```Terminal
 2020-07-01_20:52:14, X: 651